Can't Hardly Wait cast: Where are they now?

 THEN: The teen star booked one of his early roles as the so-called "Klepto Kid," a high school student who, fittingly, steals things.
 He makes sporadic appearances in Can't Hardly Wait, popping up only to take things as his own.

 NOW: Best known for his character Chuck "Sherminator" Sherman in the American Pie movies, Owen also appeared in She's All That, October Sky, and National Lampoon's Van Wilder.

 THEN: Thomas appeared in Can't Hardly Wait as one of the movie's unnamed jocks, reveling in the good times to be had at the party.
 One of Mike Dexter's buddies, he spends much of the evening macking on his girl of choice.

 NOW: Soon after Can't Hardly Wait, Thomas booked roles in Cruel Intentions, Save the Last Dance, Not Another Team Movie, and Barbershop.
-Julia Stiles' onscreen love interest recently appeared in an episode of American Horror Story and is rumored for an upcoming third Barbershop movie.
+Julia Stiles' onscreen love interest recently appeared in an episode of American Horror Story and the third Barbershop movie, The Next Cut.

 Jenna Elfman – Angel Stripper